-Prevent over training by giving yourself sufficient breaks and stretching your wrists if you need.
+Prevent overtraining by giving yourself sufficient breaks and stretching your wrists if you need to.

-You can stretch your wrists easily by placing your palm and fingers on a wall, pointing down.
+You can stretch your wrists easily by placing your palms and fingers on a wall, pointing down.

 Lightweight mice allow you to play longer and are gentle on the wrists.